-- > Ensure there is adequate space between groups. - > Use equipment that is suitable for the ability level of the players. - > Ensure play is stopped if a ball needs to be retrieved from another group's playing space.
+- > Ensure there is adequate space between groups. - > Use equipment that is suitable for the ability level of the players. - > Monitor play closely to ensure the ball is not thrown too hard at the wall. - > Ensure play is stopped if a ball needs to be retrieved from another group's playing space.